 Who We Are

-The School comprises of seven distinct programs: Philosophy, Linguistics, History, Comparative Literature, Fine Arts, Music, and Gender Studies.
+The School comprises of seven distinct programs: Philosophy, Linguistics, History, Comparative Literature, Art History, Music, and Gender Studies.
 Each program is committed to providing students with a solid grounding in their own discipline, as well as encourage interdisciplinary engagement within the School and beyond.
 To find out more details about our programs and our lecturers, click on the program links.
 Happy browsing!